What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 How do I know whether my toilet is clogged?

-What should I do if the toilet is blocked?
+What can I do if the toilet is blocked?

-Do I have the ability to stop my toilet from becoming blocked?
+How can I stop my toilet from becoming blocked?

 Additional Information